Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Discussion

-Our cross-tool comparison shows that this problem cannot be solved simply by switching from one assistant to another.
+\textbf{Technical debt cannot be solved by switching between AI coding tools.} Our cross-tool comparison shows that this problem cannot be solved simply by switching from one assistant to another.
 Figure~\ref{fig:rq2_coding_compare} shows that all five tools introduce a similar pattern of issues.
-They all have a high rate of code smells, and a non-trivial rate of bugs and security issues.
+They all have a high rate of code smells, and a non-trivial rate of correctness and security issues.
 This suggests that the quality risk is a systemic issue with the current mode of AI-assisted development.
 Thus, developers and teams should carefully review AI-generated code regardless of the tool used.
 Static analysis, tests, and security checks should be part of the normal workflow.
 Code review should extend beyond the point of merge.
-The main reason is that our study shows that 24.2\% of tracked AI-introduced issues still survive at \texttt{HEAD}, and older issues are not fully cleaned up even after months.
+The main reason is that our study shows that 22.7\% of tracked AI-introduced issues still survive at \texttt{HEAD}, and older issues are not fully cleaned up even after months.
 Merging the AI-generated code does not mean the end of the story since debt can persist and accumulate over time.
 This makes continuous monitoring and targeted debt repayment necessary for AI-touched code.

-Overall, our results suggest that future research and tool design should not just focus on generating more acceptable code.
+\textbf{Future research and tool design should target long-term code health.} Our results suggest that future research and tool design should not just focus on generating more acceptable code.
 We also need to ask whether that code remains maintainable, correct, and secure over time.
 Most existing research studies~\cite{liu2024refining, siddiq2024quality} focus on short-term outcomes such as task completion, acceptance rate, or immediate correctness.
 However, these measures only capture what happens when the code is introduced, not what happens later in maintenance.
 Future work needs to examine which factors make AI-introduced debt more likely to persist (e.g., repository maturity, review intensity, or task type).
 Our findings also suggest the need for better assistants.
 Future tools should make stronger checks for security-sensitive changes, use repository context more effectively, and clearly show AI provenance so reviewers can better judge the risk of a change.
 In the end, the key question is not only whether AI can produce code at scale, but whether the software engineering ecosystem can manage that code well over time.